DEV Community

 }

-Reviewing the generated queries
+Important: reviewing the generated queries

 It works, but let's have a deeper look at what Hibernate generated.
-It's always good to understand what's happening under the hood, otherwise we might incur inefficiencies that will happen with every user request, this will add up.
+It's always good to understand what's happening under the hood, otherwise we might incur inefficiencies that will happen with every user request - this will add up.

-We'll have to start the Spring Boot app with the following setting:
+For this, we'll start the Spring Boot app with the following setting:

 @DynamicPropertySource